mnubo/smartobjects-js-client/README.md

 ## Usage

+Because the platform supports UTF-8 for ingesting data, the encoding to use in the client must be UTF-8 as well.

 ### Authentication

 The authentication is wrapped for every SDK call.
 The library will first fetch a new Access Token and make the API call.
 There is nothing to do from a developer's perspective besides setting the client id, client secret and environment during initialization.